hanzheng98/cnine/python/docs/source/tensors.rst

 gdims and gindex
 ================

-In the previous examples tensors dimensions and tensor indices were given simply as lists.
+In the previous examples tensors dimensions and tensor indices were specified simply as lists.
 As an alternative, tensor dimensions and indices can also be specified using the specialized classes `gdims` and `gindex`.